-As we have mentioned before, Definition \ref{qgg} is the one presented on \cite{br} but at the level of differential calculus, and as we have just seen, it does not recreate the {\it classical} case.
+As we have mentioned before, Definition \ref{qgg} is the one presented in \cite{br} but at the level of differential calculus, and of course, this definition does not recreate the {\it classical} case: it is to large.

-In Durdevich's theory there are some attempts to get a definition of the qgg, for example on \cite{micho5, micho8}.
-To accomplish one of the purposes of this paper, the definition of the qgg presented on \cite{micho5} is useless because it does not create an action on the space of qpcs.
-On the other hand, the formulation showed on \cite{micho8} is just for the special case $M:=C^\ast_\C(X):=\{f:X\longrightarrow \C\mid f \mbox{ is smooth} \}$, where $X$ a compact smooth manifold; and for an special graded differential $\ast$--algebra on $\G$: the minimal admissible calculus.
-This is why we decided to use Definition \ref{qgg}, despite of the fact that it does not recreate the {\it classical} case.
+In Durdevich's theory there have been some attempts to get a definition of the quantum gauge group, for example in \cite{micho5, micho8}.
+To accomplish the purpose of this paper, the definition of $\qGG$ presented in \cite{micho5} is not useful because it does not create an action on the space of qpc's.
+On the other hand, the formulation showed in \cite{micho8} is only for the special case $B:=C^\infty_\C(M)$, where $M$ is a compact smooth manifold, and for a special graded differential $\ast$--algebra on $\G$: the minimal admissible calculus.
+This is why we decided to use Definition \ref{qgg}, despite the fact that it does not recreate the {\it classical} case.